quicwg/base-drafts/draft-ietf-quic-qpack.md

 received.

 The Header Acknowledgement and Stream Cancellation instructions permit the encoder to remove references to entries in the dynamic table.
-When entries have zero references they are no longer considered blocking (see
+When an entry with absolute index lower than the Known Received Count has zero references, then it is no longer considered blocking (see {{blocked-insertion}}).
-{{blocked-insertion}}).

 #### New Table Entries